Léonie Humbert-Vignot

-Léonie Humbert-Vignot (1878 – 1960) was a French painter.
+Léonie Humbert-Vignot (/fr/; 1878 – 1960) was a French painter.

 Life

 Humbert-Vignot was born in Lyon in 1878.
 She was a student of Alexandre François Bonnardel at the École nationale des beaux-arts de Lyon.

 From 1896 she exhibited at the Salon in Lyons.
 She was a student of Marie Laforge, Marcel Baschet, Henri Royer and Édouard Toudouze at the Académie Julian.

 Humbert-Vignot died in Lyon in 1960.